Wandsworth Local Fund

 Five waves of projects have been approved between 2015 - 2018 amounting to £7.3 million.

-Over 500 individuals and organisations responded to our 2014 consultation on how WLF money should be spent, with the following borough-wide priorities being identified:
+Over 400 individuals and organisations responded to our consultation in June 2018 on how WLF money should be spent, with the following borough-wide priorities being identified:

 Wandsworth Local Fund Neighbourhoods